 What is social media presence?

 Want to know how your social media presence (and overall online presence) stacks up?
-Try the LOCALiQ Grader to find out!
+Try our free website grader to find out!

 Why does social media presence matter?